-We at Festival Y?! collective strongly believe in looking past individual responsibility when addressing existing societal injustices.
-Therefore, we try and apply an intersectional framework into our activities and initiatives.
+We at Solidarity Network Y?! strongly believe in looking past individual responsibility when addressing societal injustices.
+We try and apply an intersectional framework into our activities and initiatives.

 We value teamwork, collaboration and we believe in the importance of exchanging ideas.

 We continuously challenge our own preconceived notions of the power dynamics present in society, continuously learn about building inclusive movements and intersectionality.
-At our collective, we try our best to foster an environment fit for compassion, inclusion and long-lasting
+At our network, we try our best to foster an environment fit for compassion, inclusion and long-lasting support.

 Political and personal ideologies which are built on discrimination, patriarchy, racism, ageism and other oppressions of individual rights, as well as green ideologies that do not take into account the liberation of others and are oppressive to marginalized identities.